-As an example, a study may find that a chemical X affects hormone levels in lab animals.
+As an example, suppose a study finds that chemical X affects hormone levels in lab animals.
 Hormones are known to play a role in increasing the risk of certain cancers.
-Therefore it’s tempting to report this finding as chemical X raising cancer risk, even though this isn’t what the study found.
+Therefore it’s tempting to report that chemical X can raise cancer risk, even though this isn’t what the study found.
 It raises the possibility of a link, but further research would be needed to confirm this.

 What about other evidence?
 What’s the bigger picture?

 “More research is needed to understand these findings.”
 This statement, or something like it, can be found at the end of just about every cancer research paper.
 There’s a reason for this.
 Scientists understand that the results of a single study are rarely the last word on the subject.
-There’s always a chance that the findings may have been a fluke, or that somehow they don’t really represent what is going on.
+There’s always a chance that the findings might have been a fluke, or that somehow they don’t really represent what’s going on.
 Other researchers will need to confirm or refute the findings with their own experiments.
-Most often, it’s only once a body of evidence builds up that researchers are comfortable accepting the results.
+Most often, it’s only after enough evidence builds up that researchers are comfortable accepting the results.

 Unfortunately, this can be a slow process that can last years, sometimes even decades.
 This is understandably frustrating, as it can leave us without the answers we want for long periods of time.
 But research needs to be done this way so that we have a better understanding of what’s truly important.

 Here’s an example.
 Let’s say a new study finds some kind of link between X and cancer, which is widely reported in the news.
 But many previous studies of this same issue did not find such a link.
-This has to be taken into account when considering whether the new findings are reliable, and if we might need to act on them.
+This has to be taken into account when considering whether the new findings are reliable, and if they need to be acted on.
 It may be that the researchers doing the new study did something slightly different that opens up a new avenue of research.
 Or it could be that, based on the total body of evidence, the new research isn’t likely to change what most experts think about the topic.

 Who are the experts?

 Determining whether or not something truly raises cancer risk usually is not easy, especially if the possible increase in risk is very small.
-Experts in several agencies (national and international) review the available evidence to try to determine the cancer-causing potential of different substances.
+Experts in several national and international agencies review the available evidence to try to determine the cancer-causing potential of different things we are exposed to.

-When the evidence is conclusive that an exposure causes cancer, it is labeled as a carcinogen.
+When the evidence is conclusive or certain that an exposure causes cancer, it’s labeled as a carcinogen.
 But in many cases there simply isn’t enough information to be sure.
-When the available evidence is less certain, the exposure may be considered to be a probable carcinogen or a possible carcinogen.
+When the available evidence is less certain, the exposure might be considered to be a probable carcinogen or a possible carcinogen.
 Or it may just be stated that not enough information is available to make a determination at this time.

-Some people might be surprised to learn that there’s no single, comprehensive list of all chemicals and whether or not they cause cancer.
-But it’s not possible to study all of the millions of chemicals (natural and man-made) people can be exposed to.
+Some people might be surprised to learn that there’s no single, comprehensive list of all chemicals that cause cancer.
+But it’s not possible to study the millions of chemicals (natural and man-made) people can be exposed to.
 It would simply be too expensive, would take too long, and in many cases it wouldn’t be necessary.
 Instead, scientists use what is already known about chemical structures, results from other types of lab tests, the extent of human exposure, and other factors to select the most important chemicals for testing.

 International Agency for Research on Cancer (IARC): The IARC is part of the World Health Organization (WHO).
 Its major goal is to identify causes of cancer.
-In the past 30 years, the IARC has evaluated the cancer-causing potential of more than 900 likely candidates, placing them into one of the following groups:
+In the past several decades, the IARC has evaluated the cancer-causing potential of more than 900 likely exposures, placing them into one of the following groups: